chinapedia/wikipedia.abstract.en/Page/Bee.md

 In art and literature

-Mrs_tittlemouse.jpg's illustration of Babbity Bumble in _The Tale of Mrs Tittlemouse_, 1910]] Some of the oldest examples of bees in art are rock paintings in Spain which have been dated to 15,000 BC.[101]
+'s illustration of Babbity Bumble in _The Tale of Mrs Tittlemouse_, 1910]] Some of the oldest examples of bees in art are rock paintings in Spain which have been dated to 15,000 BC.[101]

 W. B. Yeats's poem _The Lake Isle of Innisfree_ (1888) contains the couplet "Nine bean rows will I have there, a hive for the honey bee, / And live alone in the bee loud glade."
 At the time he was living in Bedford Park in the West of London.[102]
 Beatrix Potter's illustrated book _The Tale of Mrs Tittlemouse_ (1910) features Babbity Bumble and her brood _(pictured)_.
 Kit Williams' treasure hunt book _The Bee on the Comb_ (1984) uses bees and beekeeping as part of its story and puzzle.
 Sue Monk Kidd's _The Secret Life of Bees_ (2004), and the 2009 film starring Dakota Fanning, tells the story of a girl who escapes her abusive home and finds her way to live with a family of beekeepers, the Boatwrights.

 The humorous 2007 animated film _Bee Movie_ used Jerry Seinfeld's first script and was his first work for children; he starred as a bee named Barry B. Benson, alongside Renée Zellweger.
 Critics found its premise awkward and its delivery tame.[103]
 Dave Goulson's _A Sting in the Tale_ (2014) describes his efforts to save bumblebees in Britain, as well as much about their biology.
 The playwright Laline Paull's fantasy _The Bees_ (2015) tells the tale of a hive bee named Flora 717 from hatching onwards.[104]

 Beekeeping

-Beekeeper.jpg

 Humans have kept honey bee colonies, commonly in hives, for millennia.
 Beekeepers collect honey, beeswax, propolis, pollen, and royal jelly from hives; bees are also kept to pollinate crops and to produce bees for sale to other beekeepers.